LucaNerlich/adobe-home-automation/README.md

 - [x] start with a device creation form
     - independently create provider and consumer
     - [x] form validation do not allow duplicate topic
+    - [ ] wrap each input/label line in div and style it
 - [ ] dynamically create provider
 - [ ] dynamically create consumer
     - setup listeners during creation